TheRawon/TheRawon/README.md

 ## Philosophy

 <div align="center">
-  <sub>Build products that are clean in code, clear in design, and reliable in real use.</sub>
+  <h3>Build products that are clean in code, clear in design, and reliable in real use.</h3>
 </div>